BookScouter is one of the best places to sell used books for cash.

 Keep in mind that the site’s system doesn’t always put the vendor with the highest offer at the top of the results (although much of the time the best price is listed first).
 It also takes a vendor’s rating into account when ordering the results.

-So, take the time to have a scroll through the list.
+So, take the time to scroll through the list.

 B. Don’t forget to take seller ratings into account

 Aside from taking the price into consideration, the vendor’s rating is another important element that should certainly factor into your decision.

 Sure, a vendor that offers $30, rather than $25 is always going to be more appealing initially.
 But, if the one offering $25 has a 5 star rating, and the one offering $30 only has a 2 star rating, then it might be better to go with the lower offer.

 After all, if a seller has a low rating, it might mean that you will have issues, like waiting a long time for payment, or in some cases not getting paid at all.